 Call Minneapolis Sewer Operations at (612) 673-5625 or Minneapolis Surface Water & Sewers at (612) 673-2405 for assistance.

 How can I find the location of my private sanitary service lateral?

-If you are planning on doing any excavation, including repair of your sanitary service lateral, you are required by state law (Minnesota Statute Chapter 216D) to call or contact Gopher State One Call.
-They can be reached at 651-454-0002 or at the GSOC web site.
+If you are planning on doing any excavating, including sanitary service repair, you are required by Minnesota Statute Chapter 216D to call or contact Gopher State One Call (GSOC).
+They can be reached at 651-454-0002 or at the GSOC website.